crcx/retroforth/literate/RetroForth.md

 :d:last<name>  (-s) d:last d:name ;
 ~~~

-... reclass ...

-This is used to change the class from `class:word` to `class:macro`.
+## Changing A Word's Class Handler

-Doing this is ugly and not very readable.
-I implement `reclass` to
-change the class of the most recent word.
+I implement `reclass` to change the class of the most recent
+word.

 ~~~
 :reclass    (a-) d:last d:class store ;
 ~~~

-With this I can then define `immediate` (for state-smart words) and
+With this I can then define `immediate` (for state-smart words)
-`data` to tag data words.
+and `data` to tag data words.

 ~~~
 :immediate  (-)  &class:macro reclass ;